No one wants their furry friend to develop bad habits. But in order to stay healthy, dogs need mental exercise as much as they need physical activity.

-- Only three activities included
+- Three activities included

-3. Nina Ottosson Hide N’ Slide
+3. Outward Hound Hide N’ Slide

 Level 2 toys, such as this one, requires dogs to solve more complex tasks.
-This is great if your pup is ready for new challenges and need more mental stimulation.
+This is great if your pup is ready for new challenges and needs more mental stimulation.

 - Durable design